Provably adaptive reinforcement learning in metric spaces: Proof sketch

 where $\xi_{h+1}^k$ is conditionally centered random variable with range $H$. \end{lemma} We bound $V_1^k - V_1^{\pi_k}$, and by optimism the regret, by applying Lemma~\ref{lem:cliprecur_main} recursively.

 The last step is to show that the sum of clipped surpluses can be related to the zooming dimension.
-First note that for any ball $B$, its ancestors must be played at least $\nicefrac{1}{4}\rbr{\nicefrac{d_{\max}}{r(B)}}^2$ times before it becomes activated.
-Since the ball inherits data from its ancestors, if it becomes activated but only contains points with large gap, we can always clip the surplus term.
+First note that for any ball $B$, the buffering process implies that it is updated at least $\nicefrac{1}{4}\rbr{\nicefrac{d_{\max}}{r(B)}}^2$ times before it becomes activated.
+If it becomes activated but only contains points with large gap, we can always clip the surplus term.
 Thus all active balls $B$ that have $r(B) \ll \min_{x,a \in B}\gap(x,a)$ do not contribute to the regret.

 Next, if a ball with radius $r$ contains a point where the gap is small, we cannot appeal to clipping.
 However, by Lipschitzness, all points in the ball must have small gaps, which means that this ball is contained in the near optimal set at scale $r$.
 As above, the surplus for each of these balls contributes at most $\nicefrac{d_{\max}}{r}$ to the regret.
 Then, since all balls with radius $r$ are at least $r$ apart and we only incur regret for those entirely contained in the near-optimal region, we obtain the bound that depends on $N_r^{\text{pack}}(\Pcal_{h,r}^{Q^\star})$.